 We have all caught at least one episode of The Maury Povich Show, in which the host reveals the paternity of a child with either a “You are the father” or a “You are not the father.”
 Perhaps you have also wondered about the identity of your child’s biological father, either because of multiple relationships around the time of conception, or even because the child was conceived by an unknown perpetrator in an act of violence.

 One thing that such a Maury moment requires, however: the willing participation of the suspected father.
-What if the suspected father has passed away, or refuses to take a paternity test?
-Hiring a lawyer to pursue a paternity suit in court could cost hundreds or even thousands of dollars.
-If the suspected father has gone missing or deceased, then even a paternity suit cannot help.
+What if the suspected father has passed away, disappeared, or refuses to take a paternity test?
+Hiring a lawyer to pursue a paternity suit in court could become very expensive.
+If the suspected father has gone missing or died, then even a paternity suit cannot help.

 Now, however, in the 21st century, simple DNA test kits, offered by major companies like Ancestry, 23andMe, and FamilyTreeDNA for less than $100, have the ability to unlock the identity of your child’s biological father and answer the question once and for all.